HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 How To Save Money By Using Vinegar And Baking Soda In Hot Tub

 • Use baking soda to adjust the pH of your hot tub water: It is a natural alkaline, which can help to raise the pH of your hot tub water if it is too low.
-This can save you money on commercial pH increasers.
+This can save you money on commercial pH increases.

-• Use it to shock your hot tub water: It can be used to shock your hot tub water, which helps to kill bacteria and algae.
-This can save you money on commercial shock treatments.
+• Use it to shock your hot tub water: It helps kill bacteria and algae, which can save you money on commercial shock treatments.

 Which goods and how much money do you want to spend on them?
 Don’t let your hot tub become a hassle – learn the best tips & tricks to keep it clean and running smoothly.
 Get the insider scoop on maintenance now.